 Payroll Tax Cut and Proposed Changes

-According to the Presidential Memo, payroll tax cut defers Social Security taxes on wages or compensation of less than $4,000 on a pretax biweekly basis.
+According to the Presidential Memo, a payroll tax cut defers Social Security taxes on wages or compensation of less than $4,000 on a pretax biweekly basis.
 That means that this will apply to workers earning less than approximately $104,000 in 2020.
 The amounts deferred are to be ultimately remitted without additional payments, such as interest, penalties, or other additional amounts or taxes.

 The payroll tax cut does not include Medicare taxes.
 Also, this decision does not apply to the employer portion of Social Security taxes or Medicare or Additional Medicare taxes.
 The Coronavirus Aid, Relief, and Economic Security (“CARES”) Act already gives employers the option to defer payment of the employer portion of Social Security taxes.
 This refers to the period of March 27, 2020, through December 31, 2020, with 50% of the deferred taxes to be paid by December 31, 2021, and the remaining balance to be paid by December 31, 2022.